Vyral/sean-zanganeh-blog/_posts/2018-06-13-do-you-really-know-who-owns-the-property.md

 &nbsp;

 Are you considering selling your home but don’t really know who owns the house?
-Well today I am joined by Shawn and Alix from Fidelity to discuss this important real estate quandary.
+Well today I am joined by Shawn Harris and Alix Kammeyer from Fidelity National Title to discuss this important real estate quandary.

 I often meet with a seller only to find that they are not the person listed on the title.
 If this situation arises, **the first important thing to know is how a property is vested**.

-Imagine the following scenario: A husband and wife named Robert and Susan are on the title as joining tenants on a property.
+Imagine the following scenario: A husband and wife named Robert and Susan are on the title as joint tenants on a property.
 Now Susan has passed away and Robert is attempting to list the property, but he has not done anything to indicate his wife’s passing on the title.

 In this situation, Robert can still proceed with listing, but he will need to provide a valid copy of Susan’s death certificate and sign an affidavit of death of joint tenants.